splunk/addonfactory-ucc-generator/README.md

 </div>
 ```

-### Showing components depending on value of previous component
+### Show components depending on value of previous component

-If we want to show-hide certain fields based on value of some other field, define the field as optional in globalconfig.json and then in the hook you can write your logic to do so.
+To show or hide a field based on the value of another field, define the field in globalconfig.json.
+Then, in the hook, write the logic to do so.

 ex.
-I have one two fields.
-"Reset Data input?" and "Query start date".
-Now I want to display the Query start date field only when the "Reset Date input?" value is selected as "Yes".
+This example displays the “Query start date” field only when the "Reset Date input?" value is "Yes”:

 globalconfig.json
 ```